NoahBSchwartz/Exploratoria/README.md

 ## 🎮 How to Play

-The game can be played online at: [Exploratoria on itch.io](https://noahschwartz.itch.io/exploratoria).
+The game can be played online at [itch.io](https://noahschwartz.itch.io/exploratoria).
-(Add a section here detailing the controls, rules, and how to navigate through the game.)
+- WASD or Arrow Keys move the player forward, left, back, and right.
+- The space bar lets players enter arcade games, launch rockets, and mine in the game.
+- The arcade game or event in a room must be played to move on.

 ## 🖼 Screenshots